ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 ### Mac

 First, download the latest template files, `Debate.dotm` and `DebateStartup.dotm`, and the Verbatim script file `Verbatim.scpt` from the downloads page.
+Choose whether you want hte full version, or the Mini version.
 Make sure that the files are saved as e.g. “Debate.dotm” and not “Debate (1).dotm” if you have accidentally downloaded more than one copy.

 Note that the following folders may be hidden by default, so you can use `Cmd+Shift+G` to go directly to the locations listed.